-- Use a uniform Caucasian (non-race adjusted) female normative database for women of all ethnic groups.\ - Use a uniform Caucasian (non-race adjusted) male normative database for men of all ethnic groups.\ - The NHANES III database should be used for T-score derivation at the hip regions.
+- Use a uniform Caucasian (non-race adjusted) female normative database for women of all ethnic groups.\ - Use a uniform Caucasian (non-race adjusted) female reference for men of all ethnic groups \ - Manufacturers should continue to use NHANES III data as the reference standard for femoral neck and total hip T-scores. - Manufacturers should continue to use their own databases for the lumbar spine as the reference standard for T-scores - If local reference data are available they should be used to calculate only Z-scores but not T-scores.